logux/docs/guide/concepts/action.md

 In special callback, server marks who will receive the actions.
 For instance, if Alice wrote a message to the chat, server will mark her actions to be send to call users in subscribed to this chat room.

+* Array of strings or string: clients subscribed to any of the listed channels.
 * `channels` or `channel`: clients subscribed to any of the listed channels.
 * `clients` or `client`: clients with listed client IDs.
 * `users` or `users`: clients with listed user IDs.